Population growth intensifies environmental and social problems, from hunger, species extinction, carbon emissions and water shortages,

 to traffic and overcrowding.

-We can help solve all these by Increasing access to low-cost contraception, increasing women's rights, and increasing environmental awareness.
+We can help solve all this by increasing access to low-cost contraception, supporting women's rights, and increasing environmental awareness.
 With these tools, people everywhere can

 Our growing population is the root cause of many of today's unprecedented environmental and social stresses.

 The solutions are easy and positive.
 All we need is the political willl to act

 In the 60's and 70's, there was worldwide

 dialogue about the impact of population growth on the environment.

 Since then, population has doubled, but almost no one is talking about it.

 A perfect storm of fears and concerns has made this the Population Taboo...learn more...

 A deepwater coral reef in the Gulf of Mexico.
 At 1,300 ft. deep, three of these reefs were